 To make me pay.

 I will eat.
-I will eat because I'm hungry.
+I'll eat because I'm hungry.
 Because she wants me hungry.
 Because she wants me weak, and I don't want to give her what she wants.

 She is her again.
 Gina.
 My Gina.
 How could he bring her back so fast?
 I buried her under the bruises and blood and dirt and stench.
 My Gina with her soft golden hair and perfect skin was gone.
 And I liked it that way.